We’re reader-supported; we may earn a commission from links in this article.

 Two female lovebirds should not be put together in the same cage.
 Female lovebirds tend to get territorial when defending their chicks or rivaling other lovebirds of the same gender.
 Female lovebirds should only interact in a common location if they have good temperaments.

 Lovebirds can hurt each other if they aggressively attack each other for long periods.
 Two female lovebirds can have territorial issues and hurt each other badly – sometimes causing death.
 Peach-faced lovebirds are known to be more likely to hurt each other than other breeds.

 Can You Put Different Types of Lovebirds Together?

 Different types of lovebirds can be put together in a common location to interact.
-However, the different lovebirds need to be separated in their own cages when they sleep as they are very territorial in nature.
+However, the different lovebirds must be separated in their cages when they sleep as they are very territorial.
 Female lovebirds are known to be more territorial and fight with each other more often than male lovebirds.

 Can 2 Pairs Of Lovebirds Live Together?